 Unlike appendix carry gun snatching (see above), it’s hard to steal a strong side hip carry with a frontal attack.
 So the guy how slugs you in the gut probably won’t feel your gun – then again, if he were to bust his knuckles against it….
 But you get the point: for a threat from the front, a gun tucked behind is more secure.

 Cons: First, you have to reach around your side to draw, which is not as convenient as drawing from the appendix in front.
 Second, there’s the issue of clearing your cover garment adequately not only for the draw but also for reholstering at the end of an encounter.
 All that material could get stuck inside the holster and foul the action of a semi-auto on its way back in.
 Third, drawing while seated – especially in a car – presents its own set of difficulties, including the need to rock your body out of the way and possibly clear the seatbelt buckle to reach the gun.
-If you forget to bend from the waist when you reach down or squat, the gun might reveal itself behind you, thus removing the whole “concealed” part of conceal carry.
+If you forget to bend from the waist when you reach down or squat, the gun might reveal itself behind you, thus removing the whole “concealed” part of concealed carry.

 Reholstering behind your body takes a bit of practice.
 Do it wrong and it might not be as disastrous as an appendix reholster miscue, but you still won’t like the more-than-uncomfortable sensation of a high-speed projectile tearing through the inside of the back of your leg.
 This, of course, can be remedied with plenty of empty gun training and the right holster, but it does take practice.